vicsz/java-lesson-outlines/README.md

 ## Tip #6: Prefer Gradle Over Maven
 Choose Gradle for build automation due to its readability and ease of use compared to Maven.

-### Task Three: Java Web Application with OpenAI API Integration
+# Task Three: Java Web Application with OpenAI API Integration
 - Set up OpenAI API access by visiting [OpenAI API Overview](https://platform.openai.com/docs/overview).
 - Generate an OpenAI API key.
 - Implement an application using Spring Boot to interact with the OpenAI API.
 - Develop a feature allowing user input text to be sent to OpenAI, receiving and displaying the response.
 - Ensure API keys are not stored in Java code or source control, but injected via environment variables.
-- Test